 FEATURE: Tomoko Omura on Blending Jazz With Japanese Folk Tales – Bandcamp

-by Dave Sumner, Bandcamp “In 2015, Japanese violinist Tomoko Omura decided to arrange 10 well-known Japanese songs—a mix of old folk songs and popular modern tunes—for performance as jazz pieces on … Read More
+by Dave Sumner, Bandcamp “In 2015, Japanese violinist Tomoko Omura decided to arrange 10 well-known Japanese songs—a mix of old folk songs and popular modern tunes—for performance as jazz pieces on an album she would title Roots.
+The inspiration for the project was relatively straightforward.
+‘I was looking for something I could bring to jazz,” she explains. … Read More

 FEATURE: The Story of Jazz in St. Petersburg, Russia – Venue By Venue – Bandcamp

 By Dave Sumner, Bandcamp “We had to throw open some doors,” says Eugene Petrushanskiy, head of Russian label Rainy Days Records.
-He’s speaking about the way the label helped to … Read More
+He’s speaking about the way the label helped to nurture the St. Petersburg jazz scene; but in the context of the shutdown caused by the pandemic, that statement began to take on a more … Read More

 The Best Jazz on Bandcamp March 2021: Paul Bedal “Cerulean Stars” – Bandcamp

-By Dave Sumner, Bandcamp Though Chicago is famous for its experimental jazz scene, and for mapping paths that diverge far and wide from tradition, their impact upon the defining characteristics … Read More
+By Dave Sumner, Bandcamp Though Chicago is famous for its experimental jazz scene, and for mapping paths that diverge far and wide from tradition, their impact upon the defining characteristics of the straight-ahead post-bop sound is no less notable.
+Read this article here.

 THE BEST JAZZ ON BANDCAMP: February 2021 / Rainy Days Records & Haute Culture A Rough Guide to Russian Contemporary Jazz Music

 By Dave Sumner, Bandcamp Daily The modern jazz scene is more diverse than it’s ever been, with great music turning up in all corners of the globe.
-In February’s column, … Read More
+In February’s column, we visit Melbourne and Glasgow; Paris and Buenos Aires; St. Petersburg and Mannheim; Rome and Leeds; and hit both U.S. coasts.
+No matter where you … Read More

 The Best Jazz on Bandcamp: January 2021: Santi Debriano “Flash of The Spirit” – Bandcamp Daily

 By Dave Sumner, Bandcamp Daily It would be easy to peg this music as simply a byproduct of various influences.
-The musics of Santi Debriano’s native Panama, and his long-time … Read More
+The musics of Santi Debriano’s native Panama, and his long-time roots in the nucleus of New York City, can be directly felt on Flash of the Spirit, as can the experience of his collaborations with … Read More

 THE BEST JAZZ ON BANDCAMP: October 2020 / Chad McCullough “Forward” – Bandcamp Daily

 By Dave Sumner, Bandcamp Daily Chad McCullough crafts his music as if it were meant to be carried delicately upon the breeze.
-His melodies are vibrant, yet understated, and their … Read More
+His melodies are vibrant, yet understated, and their strength is similar to the way that a few carefully chosen words can summon a universe of meaning.
+Read this article here.

 THE BEST OF BANDCAMP AUGUST 2020: Tomoko Omura “Branches Vol. 1” – Bandcamp